dflay/partGen/README.md

 ## Building

+cd into the `partGen` directory.
 Make a `build` directory in parallel to the `sources` directory and copy the `config.sh` script to the `build` directory.
+Be sure that the path to your Geant4 installation is correct in the `config.sh` file (see the `-DGEANT4_DIR` variable).
 Run the following:

 ```
 cd build